Alion Awarded $18 M to Engineer Special Operations Systems and Technologies

 The "Mobile Technology Complex-Mine Resistant Ambush Protected (MTC-MRAP) Proof-of-Concept Exercise Engineering" program, now called simply the Mobile Technology and Repair Complex (MTRC), brings a portable manufacturing facility to the point of use.

-The Vietnamese Defense Industry - Procurement Market Dynamics to 2018: Market Profile
+The Venezuelan Defense Industry - Market Attractiveness and Emerging Opportunities to 2018: Market P...

 Alion engineers will enhance equipment, from weapons and night vision mountings to more sophisticated electronic sensor adaptation, bringing mission-specific technologies closer to the warfighter.
 Currently, it can take months to communicate a problem or need, assess it, make modifications, conduct testing and deploy a solution.
 With the MTRC, these steps can be performed as needed, putting the improvements in the hands of front line forces more quickly.
 The enhancements will also be delivered to SOF commands for inclusion into future deployments of the systems.